Cyber SecurityManaged Service

 Blocking progress

-A digital transformation strategy won’t work if users seek out and implement tools that enable them to maintain old, inefficient ways of working.
-Encouraging adoption of new solutions through effective training is important to ensure the success of such strategies by not losing the support of the user base.
+Encouraging adoption of new solutions through effective training is vital to ensure the success of such strategies without losing the support of the user base.

-Why is Shadow IT on the rise?
+Why is shadow IT on the rise?

-• 59% increase in shadow IT use since the beginning of the COVID-19 pandemic.
+• 59% increase in shadow IT use since the beginning of the COVID-19 pandemic

-• 35% of employees admit they have had to work around security policies to get their work done.
+• 35% of employees admit they have had to work around security policies to get their work done

-• 67% of teams have introduced their own collaboration tools.
+• 67% of teams have introduced their own collaboration tools

-• 83% of IT professionals reported that users have been known to store company data in unapproved cloud services.
+• 83% of IT professionals reported that users have been known to store company data in unapproved cloud services

-• 1 in 5 organisations have suffered a cyber-attack as a direct result of shadow IT use.
+• 1 in 5 organisations have suffered a cyber-attack as a direct result of shadow IT use

-• Messaging apps like WhatsApp or Snapchat
+• Messaging apps, like WhatsApp or Snapchat

 • Cloud storage such as Dropbox, Google Drive and personal Microsoft OneDrive accounts

-• Personal communication apps – Teams, Skype, other VOIP platforms
+• Personal communication apps, likeTeams, Skype, other VOIP platforms

-• Productivity tools like Slack or Trello
+• Productivity tools, like Slack or Trello

-Infinity Group are IT Security specialists, if you are keen to discuss how to overcome the shadow IT your business may be at risk to or experiencing, please get in touch to speak with one of our IT Security consultants.
+If you are keen to discuss how to overcome the shadow IT your business may be at risk to, please get in touch with one of our consultants.

 We would love